dartmouth-dltg/local_contexts_projects/README.md

 ### Caching

-The plugin implements a simple caching mechanism to descrease render times in the staff interface and PUI and prevent overloading the Local Contexts API.
+The plugin implements a simple caching mechanism to decrease render times in the staff interface and PUI and prevent overloading the Local Contexts API.
 Cache invalidation is controlled by the time limits specified by `AppConfig[:local_contexts_cache_time]` and `AppConfig[:local_contexts_open_to_collaborate_cache_time]`
 If a request is made to view an object linked to a Local Contexts Project whose cache is out of date, the Local Contexts API is called and the cache for that project is refreshed.
 Otherwise the cached version of the project data is used for display.